 At least as early as 2005, Baca indicated that he would very soon be publishing his own book on the events of 1945, and he even specified the title: Born on the Edge of Ground Zero: Living in the Shadow of Area 51.

 The second part of the title is quite odd, since nothing in the book has any obvious connection to Area 51, which is part of the Nellis Range in Nevada, about 600 miles west of San Antonio, New Mexico.
-Area 51 did not exist in 1945.
-This appears to be yet another example of Baca’s proclivity for grabbing elements of other stories, and slapping them into his makeshift narratives, even when the fit was poor.
-Elsewhere in the Crash Story Files we examine other instances of Baca employing this technique that are of more consequence, , involving real people rather than geographic sites.
+Moreover, Area 51 did not exist in 1945.
+This appears to be yet another example of Baca’s proclivity for grabbing elements of other stories, and slapping them into his makeshift narratives, even when they fit poorly.
+Elsewhere in the Crash Story Files we examine other instances of Baca employing this technique that are of more consequence, involving real people rather than geographic sites.

 Anyway, for reasons unknown to me, the little book (186 pages) was not actually self-published until June 8, 2011.
 Although Padilla was listed on the cover as a co-author of the book, it was copyrighted solely by Baca, and presented mostly in Baca’s voice (first-person singular).